32BitFlame/2019-FRC-Robot-Code/Competition Code/readme.txt

-This is where the code goes that is our main branch for competitions
+This is where the code goes that is our main branch for competitions.